tencent cloud

 .send();

-// Subscription parameters, which can be used to set subscription tags
+// Subscription-related parameters that can be used to set the subscription tag (TAG).

 HashMap<String, String> subProperties = new HashMap<>();